scott-howard-james/encyclopedia/README.rst

 | f \* F                            | apply f to each node of F         |
 +-----------------------------------+-----------------------------------+

-An extension of a Forest is an **Arboretum**, which is a Forest with inheritable node attributes.
+An extension of a Forest is an Arboretum: a Forest with inheritable node attributes.
 Attributes are assigned using the second position in the bracket assignment, namely:

 ::

         F[x, attribute] = value

-To restate, this assigns the key-value pair *(attribute, value)* to *x* as well as all of the nodes above *x*.
-Retrieving an attribute works using the same syntax:
+This assigns the key-value pair *(attribute, value)* directly to *x* as well as implicitly to the nodes above *x*.
+Retrieving attributes is
+dynamic:

 ::

         F[x, attribute]

-Retrieving attributes is dynamic, meaning, the tree is searched for an attribute starting at the node and descending down the tree a parent is found with the assignment.
-As a motivating example, suppose we had a hierarchical document, like the following:
+meaning, the tree is searched for an attribute starting at the node and descending down the tree until a parent is found with the assignment.
+As a motivating example, suppose we had a hierarchical document:

 ::